-The master degree course “Museum and Ancient Cultures“ (120 ECTS) combines the study of museum and classical studies in a new innovative degree course, which unites theory and praxis, interdisciplinarity and job relatedness with high level of individual, specialized focus and optional semester abroad.
+The master degree course, “Museum and Ancient Cultures” (120 ECTS) combines museum and classical studies in a new innovative program.
+The course unites theory and praxis, interdisciplinary work and job applicability with a high level of individual, specialized focus and an optional semester abroad.

-In this way the students have a wide variety of classes, advanced education, congresses, excavations, excursions, internships, exhibition projects aso.
+Students in this program can expect a wide variety of classes, advanced education, congresses, excavations, excursions, internships, exhibition projects and more

-The setting of priorities is possible for one of the following subjects: Egyptology, Ancient History, Ancient Oriental Studies, Classical Archaeology, Classical Philology and also Pre- and Early Historic Archaeology.
-In the final fourth semester a 70 to 80-sided master’s thesis in reference to a topic from museum and classical studies will be composed.
+The following subjects are available as a focus; Egyptology, Ancient History, Ancient Oriental Studies, Classical Archaeology, Classical Philology or Pre- and Early Historic Archaeology.
+In the fourth and final semester, students write a 70-80 page Master's thesis about a topic from museum and classical studies.

 Why “Ancient Cultures”?

-The term “Ancient Cultures” includes worldwide human cultures and “cultural circles” from the prehistory to the beginning of the middle ages.
-Germany looks back at a long tradition of researches in classical studies.
-Museums with such collections face the task of presenting archaeological objects in an attractive and generally intelligible way.
-Therefor a high level of professional knowledge and reflected understanding of museum work are necessary.
-For that reason there is a chance of a broadly conceived expertise generation through the fusion to one master degree course.
+The term “Ancient Cultures” includes worldwide human cultures and “cultural circles” from prehistory to the beginning of the middle ages.
+Germany has a long tradition of research in classical studies.
+Museums with such collections have the task of presenting objects from this era in an attractive and clear manner.
+Therefore, a high level of professional knowledge and understanding of museum work are necessary.
+Because of this, this course offers varied and broad expertise.

-The Helwan University, which was established in 1975, provides the master degree course “Museum Studies” since the winter semester 2014/15, the first museological degree course in the near and mid-east, which aims for professionalization and revitalization of the local museums.
+Helwan University in Cairo, established in 1975, has offered the master degree course “Museum Studies” since Winter 2014/2015.
+It is the first museological course in the near and mid-east and aims for the professionalization and revitalization of local museums.

-The German Archaeological Institute Cairo explores all epochs of Egypt from prehistory to modernity.
-The exchange program will be supported by the GAI through the participation in guest lectures, excursions about GAI- excavations and with the co-operation of students at GAI-projects in the context of praxis- and qualification works.
+The German Archaeological Institute Cairo explores all eras of Egyptian history, from prehistory to modernity.
+The exchange program is supported by the GAI through participation in guest lectures, excursions to GAI excavations and with the cooperation of students in GAI projects in praxis- and qualification work.

 - relevant bachelor's degree in classic studies